 I know a 1:1 is successful if:

-- We have learnt something new about each other.
+- We have learned something new about each other.

 - We mark off a bunch of actions we previously committed too.